-Research says these 4 things give life meaning—and we’re missing them.
+Research says these 4 things give life meaning—and life transitions rearrange which ones are most important to you.

 The Four Pillars of Meaning